spoonapps/docs/getting_started/spoon_and_docker/spoon_and_docker.md

 By contrast, Docker does *not* support creation of images from multiple base images.
 In other words, Spoon supports "multiple inheritance" through source layering, and "polymorphism" through post-layering.

+### Continuation

+In addition to images and containers, Spoon supports an additional abstraction level called a **state**.
+Unlike image and container identifiers, which are arbitrary, a state is identified with a hash value that aggregates the state of all objects within the container at a specific point in time.
+States are
+*volatile* in that they vary continuously as execution occurs in the underlying container, and are indepenent of commit points.
+By default, the Spoon container engine captures state information at container startup and shutdown.

+Spoon's unique *continue* primitive allows execution to be continued from a specified state identifier.
+Importantly, the state identifier encodes all information about a container and, in particular, allows for continuation of container execution **across different devices**.

+When a container is stopped or suspended, the Spoon container engine will report a state identifier for the container, such as `6aac21bf`.
+You can then continue execution of the container from that state with the command:

+    spoon continue 6aac21bf

+and this command can be executed from **any device**, not necessarily the original device hosting the container.
+Continuation can be used with any state, not necessarily the latest state, creating the effect of an inter-commit rollback; and multiple continuations can be executed from a single state, allowing forking of execution, potentially across multiple devices.

 ### Variable Isolation

 Unlike Docker, Spoon containers are *not* required to be completely isolated from the host device resources.
 Spoon can fully or partially isolate objects as needed at a fine granularity.